thirumurthis/Learnings/java_json/Parsing_part_of_json_in_java.md

-## Parsing part of the JSON using java without mapping to any POJO
+## Parsing part of the JSON using java without mapping to POJO

 - When working with JSON objects in Java, there where scenarios where I need only a part of the JSON.
 Also don't create dedicated POJO's to map without deserializing.
 - For example, say if we are using third party API's which returns JSON repsonse and if our requirement is to only use part of that JSON.